This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 52).

 canGoBack() => boolean

-If there's history that supports invoking the back function.
+Navigates to a route in the navigator's history if it supports invoking the back function.

 dismiss(count: number) => void

-Navigate to a screen with a stack lower than the current screen.
-Using the provided count if possible, otherwise 1.
+Navigates to the a stack lower than the current screen using the provided count if possible, otherwise 1.

 dismissAll() => void

-Navigate to route without appending to the history.
+Navigates to route without appending to the history.
+Can be used with useFocusEffect to redirect imperatively to a new screen.

 Android